Dipteris: Description

 Species of Dipteris grow from creeping rhizomes, and have large stalks to the sporangium and annulus.
 The rhizomes have bristles (or hairs) and the fronds have uniseriate hairs (having one line or series).
 All species of Dipteris have spore-capsules that are carried on the lower surface of the broad lobed frond.
 The fronds can reach up to 50 cm long.

 Taxonomy

 Caspar Georg Carl Reinwardt first published the genus in 1825, by describing Dipteris conjugata Reinw. which is the best known species.

 In 1839, R. Brown reduced the genus to a subgenus of Polypodium.
 In 1901, Konrad Christ published Die Farnkrauter der Erde't, within which he included the genus Dipteris in the family Polypodiaceae, (a subdivision of the Polypodiacea).
-It was then later placed into a separate genus, Bower (1928), Ching (1940) and Pichi-Sermolli (1958) all having recreated the family Dipteridaceae, then comprising only one genus, Dipteris, due to the differences in sporangium, stomata and gametophte.
+It was then later placed into a separate genus, Bower (1928), Ching (1940) and Pichi-Sermolli (1958) all having recreated the family Dipteridaceae, then comprising only one genus, Dipteris, due to the differences in sporangium, stomata and gametophyte.

 The Latin genus name Dipteris refers to an amalgamation of two terms: di meaning two, and pteris Greek word used for ferns generally, meaning wing-like.

-Species
+Taxonomy

 As of October 2019, Plants of the World Online and the Checklist of Ferns and Lycophytes of the World recognized seven species: